gkjohnson/three-mesh-bvh/README.md

 Option for splitting each BVH node down the center of the longest axis of the bounds.

-This is the fastest construction option but will yield a less optimal hierarchy.
+This is the fastest construction option and will yield a good bounds.

 #### AVERAGE